Akhileshvankayala/physically-challenged-campus-services/README.md

 - Use different credentials for development and production
 - Regularly rotate your API keys and passwords
 - The `.env` file is already in `.gitignore` for your protection
+- **Check GitHub Security tab** regularly for secret scanning alerts
+- If you accidentally commit secrets, immediately rotate them and contact the service provider

+### 🔍 GitHub Secret Scanning
+This repository may trigger GitHub's secret scanning if API keys are detected.
+This is a security feature that helps prevent credential leaks.
+If you see alerts:
+1. Immediately rotate the exposed credentials
+2. Update your `.env` file with new credentials
+3. Never ignore these security warnings

 ## 📁 Project Structure
 ```